-Attendance at the meeting called to consider the 35 acre Demesne field issue (14.01.2016) was 99% against the suggestion that it should be reclassified as a Rural Exception site.
-That being the case, the leader of SODC indicated that the NDP should consider other possible sites and the team move towards obtaining formal approval of the Plan as quickly as possible.
+Attendance at the meeting called to consider the 35 acre Demesne field issue (14.01.2016) was 99% against the suggestion that it should be removed from the Green belt.
+That being the case, the committee felt it should move towards obtaining formal approval of the Plan as quickly as possible.